ingresso-group/slate/source/includes/_intro.md

 The Ingresso API is a fully transactional API, loosely based on REST.
 You format GET or POST requests in [JSON](http://www.json.org/) and you will receive either a JSON-formatted response or an HTTP error.
-The API is known as F13, which is why you see /f13 in the endpoint.
+The API is internally known as F13, which is why you see /f13 in the endpoints.

-We describe objects in a consistent way across different resources (for example the output of [events](#events) and [performances](#performances) includes a cost_range object and this is described in the same format.
+We describe objects in a consistent way across different resources (for example the output of [events](#events) and [performances](#performances) includes a cost_range object and this is described in the same format).
 The idea of this is that standard code can be used on the client side to read all parts of the output.

-This API replaces the [the Ingresso XML API](http://www.ingresso.co.uk/apidocs/).
+This API replaces the [Ingresso XML API](http://www.ingresso.co.uk/apidocs/).
 The XML API relies on temporary tokens from each call being passed in to the next call; these has been removed in favour of permanent IDs.
 One benefit of this change is that a call near the end of the booking process, such